mihai1git/CRUDProcessor/README.md

 ## 1. Overview

 CRUD is the acronim of Create Read Update Delete and refers to the actions that can be done on the data that describe one Concept.
 This processor can handle multiple concepts, one concept is mapped for each API Gateway Route.
+A concept could have 2 sub-concepts linked in a parent-child relationship, mapped to DynamoDB PK,SK feature.
 This Lambda take part from an application according to the below architecture where it is highlighted with red: API Gateway Integration / CRUD Processor.

 ![CRUD Processor](aws_CRUD_processor_v1_1.png "CRUD Processor")